Thinking beyond borders

 Under the provisions of the ITA, where services are contracted (directly or indirectly) to be performed in Barbados by non-residents other than by way of carrying on business through a fixed base, the individuals in Barbados who are under a contractual liability to pay for those services shall withhold the prescribed amount from the gross earnings of those non-residents and shall immediately thereafter (or at such other time as the Commissioner prescribes) pay to the Commissioner the amount withheld as payment in full of the tax payable in respect of those earnings.

 Under the provisions of the Value Added Tax Act, a person is required to register for value added tax (VAT) purposes if they supply goods and services in Barbados in the course of a business or other “taxable activity”, and if their annual taxable supplies are BBD80,000 (USD40,000) or more.
 Registration allows a person to recover all or part of their input tax incurred on purchases for use in their taxable activities.
-There are plans to raise the threshold to BBD200,000 (USD100,000) effective January 2016, but legislative suppor thas not surfaced.
+There are plans to raise the threshold to BBD200,000 (USD100,000), but legislative support has not surfaced.

 A company carrying on international business is not required to be registrable for VAT purposes.
 Any VAT suffered is refundable on filing of the VAT return on the prescribed form.
 The company has up to 2 years within which to file the VAT returns, which must be accompanied by original receipts.

 The VAT rate applicable to standard rated taxable supplies is currently 17.5 percent.
-There is a concessionary rate of 7.5 percent for hotel accommodation and a zero rate on certain supplies.
-Exempt supplies are not subject to VAT.
+There is a concessionary rate of 7.5 percent for hotel accommodation and the VAT rate on certain mobile services is 22%.
+Certain supplies are zerorated and exempt supplies are not subject to VAT.

 Where a transaction of purchase and sale to which a person carrying on business in Barbados is a party: